FreeCAD/FreeCAD-documentation/wiki/Std_DlgMacroRecord.md

 ## Preferences

--   The macro path can also be changed in the preferences: **Edit → Preferences... → General → Macro → Macro path**.
+-   The macro path can also be changed in the preferences: **Edit → Preferences... → Python → Macro → Macro path**.
 See [Preferences Editor](Preferences_Editor#Macro.md).
--   In most cases it is undesirable to record actions that do not change the model: under **Edit → Preferences... → General → Macro → GUI commands** do one of the following:
+-   In most cases it is undesirable to record actions that do not change the model: under **Edit → Preferences... → Python → Macro → GUI commands** do one of the following:
     -   To exclude these actions uncheck the {{CheckBox|FALSE|Record GUI commands}} checkbox.
     -   To include them as comments only check both the {{CheckBox|TRUE|Record GUI commands}} and {{CheckBox|TRUE|Record as comment}} checkboxes.